 Trust your own experience and listen to your body.

 No two people or illnesses are the same.
 Even if you are working with an expert on your illness, don’t trust them more than you trust yourself.
 You know what is “typical” for you and what is new or different.
 You know what triggers a flare-up or what your symptoms are more than a standard checklist.
 If something feels off, don’t ignore it, explore it.
 If the healing protocol that has helped so many other people isn’t helping you, let your medical team know.
 Don’t discount the expertise you have based on living in your own body for all of this time.

 A chronic illness diagnosis can be isolating.
 You might be home more because getting out of bed is too much.
 It might feel like your friends and family don’t understand what you’re going through.
 You might not be able to do all of the things that you used to do in the same way that you used to do them.
 And it might feel like you are the only person dealing with this illness.
 Finding a community of people living with chronic illness is so important.
 Join Facebook support groups, attend local meetups, and search for your illness on Instagram.
 You don’t need to ditch all of your other friends but finding a few people who understand your experience without you needing to explain is so nourishing.
 Especially since you might find yourself on the sidelines sometimes because you simply aren’t well enough to get into the game.
 Having a virtual community can allow you to connect and be seen and supported from the comfort of your bed or treatment room or hospital.

 Above all else, give yourself permission to take it minute by minute.
 You don’t have to have it all figured out yet or ever.
 Trust yourself and ask for what you need.

-Stephanie Kirylych is the host of RETHINKING IT, a podcast about changing our minds.
+Written by Stephanie Kirylych.
+Stephanie is the host of RETHINKING IT, a podcast about changing our minds.
 She also shares her journey striving to find wholeness and a peaceful coexistence with chronic illness on her blog and Instagram.